IamAdiSri/hpc-net/src/barc_test/README.md

 - Press return on the other host to see outputs.
 - The outputs of the tests are also written to `output_<hostname>.txt`.
 - Run `make clean` to remove intermediate files.

-## Notes

-- Currently works with 8-bit port addressing.
-Need to figure out how to do 9-bit addressing.